 She has worked on transport infrastructure projects throughout Australia and has international experience in India, Vietnam, Indonesia, Kiribati and New Zealand.

 Helen is a Fellow of the Planning Institute of Australia and Certified Practicing Planner and a Member of the Environment Institute of Australia and New Zealand and a Certified Environmental Practitioner.
-She is a member of ICOMOS Australia, a Fellow of the Australian Institute of Company Directors and a member of the board of Parks Victoria.
+She is a member of the board of Parks Victoria and Chair of that Board’s Planning, Project and Asset Management Committee.

 Phillip has held and continues to hold a range of senior executive management roles in both the private, legal and public sectors in Australia.